jkadbear/mytaste/README.md

 ## Usage

-Run `./ut`, which will output a selection table:
+Run `./ut`, which will print a selection table:

 ```reStructuredText
 ==============================================